-In the summer between their first and second years, all students participate a credit earning legal externship.
-The externship providing an early opportunity to gain hands on experience and to increase students’ practical understanding of the law.
+In the summer between their first and second years, all students participate in a credit earning legal externship.
+The externship provides an early opportunity to gain hands on experience and to increase students’ practical understanding of the law.

 Second year students continue the core legal curriculum with a focus on the subjects tested on most state bar exams, including Criminal Procedure, Constitutional Law, and Professional Responsibility.

 Third year students continue to take some required courses in the core curriculum, such as Family Law, but also have the opportunity to take electives and seminars in the areas of the law that interest them most.
 Practicum courses, designed to give students practical experience in specific areas of the law, are also commonly taken during the third year.
 For instance, Trial Advocacy, a popular practicum, gives students a chance to develop and practice real litigation skills and can lead to membership on one of ASL’s award winning Trial Advocacy teams.

 All third year students also take Bar Preparation, a semester long course that offers a review of the subjects covered on the Multistate Bar Examination and various state bar examinations.
 The course includes diagnostic and practice examinations with individual scoring and feedback.